SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 -   A deep engagement with textual evidence, close reading, and a thematic scope of Roy’s _The God of Small Things_
 -   A tracking and analysis of a pattern, theme, motif, or element of the narrative.
 Your analysis MUST include the significance of this tracking.
 It is not enough to notice a pattern, you must examine WHY and HOW that pattern functions within the broader scope of the narrative.

+## Evidence bin
+- "“Wild creepers burst through latente banks and spill across the flooded roads.
+Boats ply in the bazaars.
+And small fish appear in the puddles that fill the PWD potholes on the highways.”

 ## Claim Synthesis

 ## Defluffifying
 CHOSEN THESIS CLAIM